DR Congo announces 'resurgence' of Ebola

 The symptoms are severe: high fever and muscle pain followed by vomiting and diarrhoea, skin eruptions, kidney and liver failure, internal and external bleeding.

-The average fatality rate from Ebola is around 50 percent but this can rise to 90 percent for some epidemics, according to the World Health Organization.
+The average fatality rate from Ebola is around 50 percent but this can rise to 90 percent for some epidemics, according to the WHO.